 Yorkies do not have a fluffy undercoat to keep them warm.
 That means you’ll need to provide your pet with a jumper or coat during the winter months when you go out for walks.
 Needless to say, a Yorkie will not do well if kept outside.

 Also, Yorkies are very people oriented, and they can become stressed if separated from their human pack for long periods.

 Yorkies don’t need special food to stay healthy.
-However, when choosing kibble, look for a brand that’s designed specifically for small and toy breeds.
+However, when choosing kibble, look for a brand that’s designed specifically for Yorkies or other small breeds.
 The pieces of kibble must be small enough to be manageable for your Yorkie’s tiny mouth and teeth.